AmarokIce/AmarokIce/README.md

 :star2: Here is AmarokIce!
 You can call he IceWolf or Ice.</br>
 :wolf: A stupid wolf, and always wanna have some pineapple🍍.</br>
-:closed_book: AmarokIce love to mark the project is a Free Software, but he didn't like someone sell the code with out any work.
-His Pineapple License is a Free but ask the people who sell the code to provide their own efforts.</p>
+:closed_book: AmarokIce are passionate about coding with Java and Kotlin. is a Free but ask the people who sell the code to provide their own efforts.</p>

 :+1: Open Source are nice things!<br />